 Non-compliance with the provisions of the POSH Act is strongly discouraged through the penalties described in the POSH Act:

 If an employer fails to comply to any provisions of the POSH Act, they will be fined up to 50,000 rupees.
-If the employer violates the POSH Act for the second time, they may be penalised twice as much as the first time, or their licence, permit, or registration to conduct business or activity may be revoked.
+If the employer violates the POSH Act for the second time, they may be penalized twice as much as the first time, or their license, permit, or registration to conduct business or activity may be revoked.